 The study also provides important insights on how further expanding digitisation of payments in Tanzania can fast-track the country's economic modernisation.
-Digitising value-added tax payments and supporting formalising businesses could increase tax revenue in Tanzania by at least \$477m per year, a significant increase for a country with a total GDP of around \$47bn and a low tax/GDP ratio of around 12%.
+Digitising Value Added Tax payments and supporting formalisation of businesses could increase tax revenue in Tanzania by at least US\$477 million per year, a significant increase for a country with a total GDP of around \$US47 billion and a low tax/GDP ratio of around 12%.

-It also reveals how Tanzania overcame obstacles of adopting digital person-to-government (P2G) and business-to-government (B2G) payments.
+The new report reveals how Tanzania overcame obstacles of adopting digital Person-to-Government (P2G) and Business-To-Government (B2G) payments.
 For example, when small traders were reluctant to digitise their point-of-sale payment capabilities because they were required to bear the full costs of purchasing electronic billing machines, the government partnered with the Tanzania Trader's Association to subsidise the costs.

 Furthermore, these digitisation efforts contribute to benefits beyond just the economy.
 They have wide-ranging positive impacts across society, such as driving social inclusion within Tanzania.
 For example, Sheru Hadha, a Tanzanian customer noted how digital financial inclusion has empowered her in her daily life.

 "Digital payments help women be more independent.
 Before, when we just had cash, it was very tough.
 To transfer money, I had to go to the bank, and they would ask me for a lot of information and require documentation.
 I had to line up for a long time, more than three hours.
 It was a big hassle," she noted.